-When to Consider Getting Your Private Mortgage Insurance Canceled
+Two Ways to Remove Private Mortgage Insurance

-Canceling Your Private Mortgage Insurance
+Cancellation of Private Mortgage Insurance

-If Your Lender Wont Cancel Your Private Mortgage Insurance
+If Your Lender Won't Cancel Your Private Mortgage Insurance

-Lenders have little incentive to spend time reviewing your file and canceling your private mortgage insurance, so dont be surprised when they seem excessively slow.
-Make sure you make your requests in writing, and save copies of every letter you send.
+Mortgage lenders have little incentive to spend time reviewing your file and canceling your private mortgage insurance, so don't be surprised when they seem excessively slow.
+After all, these premiums are designed to protect them.
+Make sure to make your requests in writing and save copies of every letter you send.

 You Don’t Have To Solve This on Your Own – Get a Lawyer’s Help

 Meeting with a lawyer can help you understand your options and how to best protect your rights.
 Visit our attorney directory to find a lawyer near you who can help.